-And alongside all of that, there is brilliant:
+Alongside all of that, there is brilliant

-The festival ends with a panel on ‘the Rights of Nature’ chaired by Dr Karen Lloyd, with the Eden Project’s Juliet Rose, environmental lawyer Anna Tranter and authors Lee Schofield and Anna Levin.
+The festival ends with a panel on The Rights of Nature, chaired by Dr Karen Lloyd, with the Eden Project’s Juliet Rose, environmental lawyer Anna Tranter and authors Lee Schofield and Anna Levin.

-| Litfest Festival 2026 (13 Mar 2026 - 22 Mar 2026) |
+| Season (13 Mar 2026 - 22 Mar 2026) |

 |---|